fionnatong/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have security features for [private contact details](#private-contact-detail).
+6. Should not lose contact details if the App crashes.
+7. Should take up minimal memory space.
+8. Should be able to access same AddressBook in different devices.

 ## Appendix D : Glossary